juanchok12/China-s-Steel-Production-Analysis/README.md

 The development of the steel industry is one of the biggest indicators of industrial and economic advancement in any form of society.
 The development of the the steel industry in particular, metaphorically speaking, is to the likes of the development of bone structures in vertebrate organisms.
-Both are the product of material conditions that allow the society/organism to invest in the production of specific resources that can be reorganized, structured, transported and edified into strutures for integral functioning of the whole corpus.
+Both are the product of material conditions that allow the society/organism to invest in the production of specific resources that can be reorganized, shaped, transported and edified into strutures for integral functioning of the whole corpus.

 The production of steel requires a variety of resources and technologies, including iron ore, coal, and advanced manufacturing processes.
 Similarly, the growth